vaadin/flow-components/README.md

 `master` branch is the latest version of all the components that will be released in the [Vaadin platform](https://github.com/vaadin/platform).

+## Quick start

+It's provided a script that facilitates running most common tasks for running or testing components.

+Execute `./scripts/run.sh` and select the appropriate menu options.

+NOTE: a valid unix terminal with a regular shell is needed for running the utility.

 ## Compiling all modules but excluding ITs

 - `mvn clean compile -Drelease -T C2`